Bacardí celebrates its 161st anniversary by planting a tree for every employee

 As a family-owned company, doing the right thing is in our DNA, and all of us at Bacardi share that passion for taking care of the environment.

-The trees will be planted in India, Nepal, Indonesia, Ecuador and Madagascar, areas from which Bacardi sources some of the botanicals and raw materials it uses to make its portfolio of premium-quality alcoholic beverages, and will be from 11 different species carefully selected to maximize the benefits for each location and community.
+The trees will be planted in India, Nepal, Indonesia, Ecuador and Madagascar, areas where Bacardí sources some of the botanicals and raw materials it uses to make its portfolio of premium-quality alcoholic beverages, and will represent 11 different species carefully selected to maximize the benefits for each location and community.

 “By creating our very own Bacardí forests, we can all take pride in having our own positive impact and being part of our company’s legacy for the next 161 years and beyond,” added Madhavan.